anthonyshull/dotcom-sdk/README.md

   ]
 ```

-Caches are run and supervised separately.
+Api caches are run separately.
-List all caches you want to access as child processes.
+So, you need to list all of the api modules you want to access as child processes.
 In this example, we want access to Stop information.

 ```elixir